Pension scams can happen to anyone, with scammers using sophisticated techniques to con people out of their hard-earned retirement cash.

 That’s why it’s so important that we understand the current state of scams from a practitioner point of view.

-As a result, we have joined forces with the Police Foundation to launch a new research study to help us further understand pension scams.
+As a result, we have joined forces with the Police Foundation to launch a new research study (survey now closed) to help us further understand pension scams.

 Our comprehensive survey looks at the action industry is taking to protect pension scheme members and will also provide valuable views on where resources should be focused in future.